Home | Send Feedback | Share on Bluesky |

 //true

-functions, these functions don't mutate the provided parameter; instead, they return a new Date object.
+The add* and sub* functions add and subtract a certain amount of a specific unit.
+Like the set* functions, these functions don't modify the provided parameter; instead, they return a new Date object.

 import addWeeks from 'date-fns/addWeeks';